0x41gawor/lupus/managed-systems/upf-net/readme.md

 Program emulates the number  of PDN sessions handled by each node (in milions).

 Each round the distribution of load (a number of sessions handled) changes randomly.
-For each node a number between -2 and 2 is added no the number of handled sessions.
+For each node a number between -2 and 2 is added.

 ![](_img/2.png)